 A “no-cost” cremation normally refers to a whole body donation program where the deceased’s remains are cremated free of charge after the donation.
 If you wish to donate your body to science in Texas, Texas Tech University’s Health Sciences Center has a Willed Body program, more details including a Donation form can be found on their website.
 For more information on whole body donation, visit our page on Body Donation.

-Do I need a casket for a cremation service?
+Do I need a casket for a cremation service in El Paso?

 No, there is no requirement (or law) in Texas that stipulates a casket is required for a cremation service.
 Simple cremation is usually conducted using a simple reinforced cardboard container.
 It is, however, possible to rent a casket if you wish to have a service before the cremation.
 This will help you save on funeral costs, as caskets can be a significant expense for a traditional funeral and burial.